tahsin4466/StartASM/README.md

 ```
 You can also check the `examples` folder for examples.
 Each code file contains a comment explaining its purpose.
 There are included testing scripts available in the `testing` folder, including benchmarking and AST testing.

 Also make sure to check out the `documentations` folder for more information about StartASM's features, syntax, and some examples!
 This is still very much a work-in-progress project, so updates will be continual.

+## License
+This project is licensed under the MIT license.
+Feel free to fork or contribute to this project or use it in any manner you like.